Northeastern University is committed to the health, safety and security of all members of the university community whether on campus or abroad.

 Under the university’s Policy on International Travel , students, staff and administrators may not travel to “high-risk” destinations on university travel, as defined in the policy, without prior approval.
-If you are proposing to travel to, or transit through, a country that appears on the below list, you should consult with the International Security Office to confirm whether your specific destination requires a petition.
+If you are proposing to travel to, or transit through, a country that appears on the below list, you should consult with the International Safety Office to confirm whether your specific destination requires a petition.
 If so, you will need to submit a petition through the Global Experience Office, as described in the Petition Process page.

 Travelers must submit the completed petition for ISSAC review when their specific destination is identified as a Travel Advisory level 3 “Reconsider travel”, level 4 “Do not travel”, or is among the states, provinces, or cities mentioned within the Travel Advisory’s caveat as “Reconsider travel” or “Do not travel”.
 Travelers are authorized to depart for a high risk destination once the exception petition receives provost approval.

 Travelers are required to meet with the International Safety Office to review the completed petition, but are not required to obtain provost’s approval, when their destination is on the universities high-risk list, holds a U.S. Department of State Travel Advisory level 1 “Exercise normal precautions” and level 2 “Exercise enhances caution”, and the particular state, province or city is NOT mentioned in the Travel Advisory’s caveat as “Reconsider travel” or “Do not travel”.
 Travelers are authorized to depart for a high-risk destination once they review the exception petition with ISO.